focus-editor/focus/LOG.md

     - Case-insensitive

 - Enable vsync (hmm tried it but it was terrible)
+- Add a warning on large texts (maybe semi-transparent)

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types